 - SEE TIMES PAGE FOR THE EVENT TIME BREAKDOWN

 How do I get signed up?

-    In order to be eligible to compete at all levels (local shows, State Finals, Classic, and
+In order to be eligible to compete at all levels (local shows, State Finals, and Interstate) you

 1. Complete your Membership Application and submit to PSHA Treasurer along with the